nayan-pust/Machine-Learning-LAB-3.1/README.md

 The first step for creating the Simple Linear Regression model is data pre-processing.
 We have already done it earlier in this tutorial.
 But there will be some changes, which are given in the below steps:

-# Step 1 : First, we will import the three important libraries, which will help us for loading the dataset, plotting the graphs, and creating the Simple Linear Regression model.
+# First, we will import the three important libraries, which will help us for loading the dataset, plotting the graphs, and creating the Simple Linear Regression model.
 ```ruby
 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt
 ```
-# Step 2: SetData Set or CSV file Import
+# SetData Set or CSV file Import
 ```ruby
 # Read data from CSV file using pandas
 #df = pd.read_csv('G:/Salary_data.csv')  # Replace 'your_data.csv' with your actual CSV file name